Cal Bahr: Minnesota House of Representatives

-Minnesota House of Representatives
+Minnesota Senate

 In 2022, Bahr ran for the open 31st State Senate seat, after incumbent Michelle Benson retired.
 He won the Republican primary with 78.6% of the vote, and defeated Democratic nominee Jason Ruffalo in the general election.

 Bahr is considered one of the Senate's farthest-right members.

+In 2023, Bahr went viral after a video from a vote during the legislative session showed him voting shirtless from a bed.
+According to a party spokesperson, Bahr had been working until 4:45am driving his truck the night before the vote.